 25. passed (v.) past tense of pass; The teenager finally passed his driving test. past (adj.) later, or in a time gone by; Her financial worries are now all in the past.

 Ready for more?
-Read our second list of 25 more homophone sets, from patience/patients to you're/your.
+Read my second list of 25 more homophone sets, from patience/patients to you're/your.

-Here's a new crossword puzzle featuring homophones, suitable for early learners.
+Here's a fun crossword puzzle featuring homophones, suitable for early learners.
 Check it out!

-Try some of our Spelling Lessons to improve spelling skills.
+Try some of my Spelling Lessons to improve spelling skills.

 101 Word Play Puzzlers Discover the FUN of letters & words as you solve each unique puzzle.
 Great vocabulary & spelling practice!